-Vitol's middle distillates head in Asia to retire in August
+CORRECTED-Vitol's middle distillates trader in Asia to retire in August

+(Corrects most recent designation of Tong En Tong to trader, years of experience to more than 20)

-SINGAPORE, July 26 (Reuters) - Oil trader Vitol's head of middle distillates in Asia, Tong En Tong, will retire in August after being with the firm for a decade, he told Reuters on Wednesday.
+SINGAPORE, July 26 (Reuters) - One of oil trader Vitol's senior middle distillates traders in Asia, Tong En Tong, will retire in August after being with the firm for a decade, he told Reuters on Wednesday.

-Tong, who has more than 30 years of experience in the oil industry, said he does not have any immediate plans.
-His last day with the company will be in the first half of next month.
+Tong, who has more than 20 years of experience in the oil industry, was previously head of Vitol's middle distillates team in Asia.
+He does not have any immediate plans, he said.

+Tong's last day with the company will be in the first half of August.
 It was not clear who will take over his position.
-Vitol could not be reached for comment.

 The Swiss-based company traded a record amount of crude and refined products in 2016 at more than 7 million barrels per day (bpd), a 16 percent rise from the previous year.